 Here is a list of fun fundraising ideas to inspire your troop – whether Boy Scouts or Girl Scouts.

 Crowdfunding Campaigns for Scouts

 We love p2p crowdfunding campaigns for scout fundraising!
 These events encourage Scouts to get out and promote their troop while raising money through donations and often reaching new supporters.
 Here are the best crowdfunding campaign ideas.

-- Sporting Clay Shoots – Sporting clay shoots are common for boy scout fundraising and adding in a clay shoot website to take donations is easy with us!
+- Sporting Clay Shoots – Sporting clay shoots are common for boy scout fundraising, and adding in a clay shoot website to take donations is easy.